Covering by planks and avoiding zeros of polynomials: Introduction

-\begin{remark} Since polynomials in the above theorem are homogeneous, one may change the conclusion to more classical \cite{ball2001}: \emph{For every $k$, $p$ is at Euclidean distance at least $\delta_k$ from the zero set of $P_k$.} \end{remark} \begin{remark}[Communicated by Fedor Petrov] One can also formulate the real spherical version of the conjecture as an extension of Theorem \ref{theorem:zhao-inequality}.
+\begin{remark}[Communicated by Fedor Petrov] One can also formulate the real spherical version of the conjecture as an extension of Theorem \ref{theorem:zhao-inequality}.
 The approach of Zhao (see Lemma \ref{lemma:zhao} below) would have a potential to work directly if we could claim that any point of maximum of the absolute value of a trigonometric polynomial of degree $n$ is at distance at least $\frac{\pi k}{2n}$ from a zero of multiplicity $k$.
 Unfortunately, this is false as the trigonometric polynomial of degree $n=2$

 has a zero of multiplicity $k=2$ at the origin.
 Its derivative vanishes when $\cos x = 0.05$ or $\sin x = 0$, and it is easy to see that the distance from the double zero to the point of maximum is $\arccos 0.05 < \frac{\pi}{2} = \frac{\pi k}{2 n}$. \end{remark}